github-manoj-github/LIBS-Peak-Find-GUI/README.md

 **1. Prerequisites for Deployment**

-Verify that version 9.12 (R2022a) of the MATLAB Runtime is installed.
-If not, you can run the MATLAB Runtime installer.
+Please verify that the _MATLAB Runtime_ version 9.12 (R2022a) is installed on your PC.
+If not, you can run the _MATLAB Runtime installer_.

 To find its location, enter >>mcrinstaller at the MATLAB prompt.

-**NOTE:** You will need administrator rights to run the MATLAB Runtime installer.
+**NOTE:** You will need administrator rights to run the _MATLAB Runtime installer_.

 Alternatively, download and install the Windows version of the MATLAB Runtime for R2022a from MathWorks [website](https://www.mathworks.com/products/compiler/mcr/index.html)